Author: <span>Robert Narem</span>

 In various blog posts I often end with a reference to my dodgy health and physical condition.
 Aging is clearly a part of this, but much of what I refer to goes back to the cancer that was found 17 years ago, and particularly to the effects of the cancer treatments which have given me these last 17 years.
 Life is full of yin and yang, and there are a thousand sayings referring to the idea that there are inevitably both positives and negatives inherent in any action or event.
 Here’s how this all fits into the tale of my health since 2006.

-I was visiting some friends in late summer of 2006 when Gail mentioned I was swollen at the top of my neck on both sides, and that I might want to have it checked by a doctor.
+I was visiting some friends in late summer of 2006 when my friend Gail Street mentioned I was swollen at the top of my neck on both sides, and that I might want to have it checked by a doctor.
 I had been feeling run down and agreed, assuming swollen lymph glands might be a sign of an infection or illness.
 Several visits to a couple different doctors over a couple months led to a thoughtful reference to an infectious disease specialist in Fargo, North Dakota, a couple hours drive north of me.
 The doctor took one look, made no recommendation or diagnosis, but told me he was making an immediate appointment that afternoon with an ear, nose and throat (ENT) specialist for me.
 A very short exam led to a preliminary diagnosis of throat cancer and a further appointment for a tonsillectomy which would be used for a biopsy.
 It was a very long and dreary ride home with phone calls to make to my daughters and other family.
 To say that Linda and I were subdued or thoughtful is to grossly underestimate the impact of a diagnosis of a spreading cancer.

 The return visit to the ENT doctor was no better.
 The removed tonsils were filled with a tumor of squamous cell cancer, a CT scan showed probable spread to lymph tissue, and I had at least stage 3, and very possibly stage 4 metastatic cancer.
 In response to my inquiry, he even made the comment that I had less than a 50-50 chance to survive five more years.
 At my first visit he had talked up the cancer treatment facility that resided in the same building, but after looking at the scans and the biopsy, he told us that I should go to Mayo Clinic which would be better able to deal with my case.
 When we got home I did my own research reading various medical journal articles on treatments for my cancer, and it looked even more grim, as the articles made it look like a successful treatment meant that I might live for two years rather than one.
 None of the articles mentioned full remission of the cancer.
 I didn’t lose hope, however, because of two things: medical trials are done on volunteers whose cancer is quite advanced, and were likely to be older and less healthy than I was, and published articles are often referring to research done several years before.
 There might be new ideas that I didn’t see.